Sablefish (Black cod)

 - NMFS Fish Stock Sustainability Index classifies the stock as a “4” out of 4, reflecting that the stock has known status, is not overfished or subject to overfishing, and maintains a biomass at or above maximum sustainable yield.

-- Classified as a “Good Alternative” by Monterey Bay Aquarium’s “Fish Watch” (would be “Best Choice” if ranked using only fixed gear, not trawling)
+- Classified as a “Good Alternative” by Monterey Bay Aquarium’s “Fish Watch” (would be “Best Choice” if ranked using only fixed gear, not trawling).

 Potential ecosystem impacts

-- Bottom trawls often catch unintended species, however many of these are collected for human consumption
+- Bottom trawls often catch unintended species, however many of these species are also collected for human consumption.

 - Bycatch is reduced across all gear types through catch reporting per the West Coast Groundfish Trawl Catch Share Program.

-- Sold headed and gutted, as fillets or steaks
+- Sold headed and gutted, as fillets or steaks.

 Description of meat